AndreasElgaard/DISP_Delprojekt1/README.md

 2. Then the database, API and frontend project was containerized in docker containers, and deployed locally using docker compose.

-3. Then all three containers was deployed to a kubernetes clusted.
+3. Then all three containers was deployed to a kubernetes clusted where .yaml scrips was created for the deployments and the services.